Ankush610/SkillSortAI/README.md

-# 🤖 SkillSort AI — Intelligent Resume Analyzer & Ranker
+# 🤖 Hira.AI — Intelligent Resume Analyzer & Ranker

-SkillSort AI is a Gradio-based intelligent resume ranking system powered by the **LLaMA 3.1 Storm 8B** model.
-It extracts, analyzes, and ranks resumes using AI, comparing each candidate’s skills and experience against custom job requirements.
-Get visual insights, sorted results, and ATS-style evaluations—all in one sleek app.
+Hira, meaning "Diamond" in Marathi, symbolizes the true gems within today’s talent pool.
+It’s an AI-powered intelligent resume ranking system driven by the LLaMA 3.1 Storm 8B model.
+Hira extracts, analyzes, and ranks resumes by comparing each candidate’s skills and experience against your custom job requirements—delivering visual insights, sorted rankings, and ATS-style evaluations in one seamless, modern application.

 ## 🚀 Features